 When you have IPF, your lungs become scarred and stiffened.
 This makes it hard for you to breathe.
 In some people, IPF gets worse quickly over months or a few years.
 In others, IPF worsens over a much longer time.

 - Shortness of breath during activity (this symptom lasts for months or years, and over time may also occur when at rest)

 Tests and Exams

-The health care provider will perform a physical exam and ask about your medical history.
-You will be asked whether you have been exposed to asbestos and if you have been a smoker.
+The health care provider will do a physical exam and ask about your medical history.
+You will be asked whether you have been exposed to asbestos or other toxins and if you have been a smoker.

 The physical exam may find that you have:

 - Blue-colored skin (cyanosis) around the mouth or fingernails due to low oxygen (with advanced disease)

 - Enlargement of the fingernail bases, called clubbing (with advanced disease)

 Tests that help diagnose idiopathic pulmonary fibrosis include the following: